rudi-c/alchemy-book/README.md

 still be possible here, with some minor changes.
 The current implementation uses a centralized server though to relay messages between clients.

+## Phoenix Presence CRDT

+The presence indicator (that shows who else is present in the document) as well as cursor position is implemented using the Presence library that ships with Phoenix.
+Fun fact, Presence is itself a CRDT.

 ## Notes about the code

 I tried to keep a reasonably good code quality and write comments so that it's easy